Colwall Tunnels: Colwall Old Tunnel

 On 17 September 1861, the first Colwall Tunnel was opened to traffic.
 During 1907, the tunnel suffered a partial collapse around one of the ventilation shafts, resulting in the line being temporarily blocked until engineers could implement repairs to the tunnel.
 The problematic original bore was closed on 2 August 1926, having been replaced by a newer, wider bore that was opened to traffic that same day.

 During 1939, the disused tunnel was appropriated for military use as a munitions storage facility on behalf of the Admiralty.
 It was refurbished with repairs made to the lining of the tunnel.
 Both a concrete floor and a narrow-gauge railway was laid along its length, enabling stores to be transported to either end of the bore.
 By July 1941, this new railway was operational; its locomotives were stored engine sheds built just outside either end of the tunnel.
 Shortly following the end of the Second World War, the facility was deemed to be surplus to requirements, thus the narrow-gauge railway was dismantled and it fell back into disuse once more.
 It was around this time that both of the tunnel mouths were sealed with steel sheeting to make them inaccessible.

-In the present day, the original bore forms a part of the Malvern Hills Site of Special Scientific Interest, and has been reportedly inhabited by a colony of about 700 hibernating lesser horseshoe bats, but otherwise disused and inaccessible.
+In the present day, the original bore forms a part of the Malvern Hills Site of Special Scientific Interest, and is used for winter hibernation by a colony of about 700 lesser horseshoe bats, but is otherwise disused and inaccessible.
 The Ledbury Area Cycle Forum has promoted a project to reopen the disused tunnel as a recreational and utility facility for cyclists and walkers.
 It is periodically inspected by engineers for safety purposes.